Milton Bradley (baseball): Personal life

 A Los Angeles appellate court rejected Bradley's appeal on January 21, 2015.
 Sports Illustrated reported in May 2015 that following another unsuccessful appeal, Bradley was ordered to begin serving the 32-month sentence for his 2013 convictions.
 Superior Court Judge Thomas Robinson said Bradley had "dehumanized" his wife through an "an atmosphere of fear and intimidation."
 Robinson was angered by Bradley's request for leniency, saying it was "breathtaking, frankly, in how callous" it was.
 He was not impressed by how Bradley called Monique an alcoholic while addressing the court at sentencing.
 In early 2016, Bradley's request to have his jail sentence reduced was denied by a Los Angeles Superior Court judge.

 By April 2018, Bradley, according to Sports Illustrated, had been married to his second wife, Rachel, for two and a half years.
 In April 2018, Bradley was charged with spousal battery and taken into custody on bail of $175,000 for allegedly assaulting his wife during a January 2018 incident, at which time Bradley was on probation for his earlier domestic violence conviction.
-In June 2018 Bradley pleaded no contest to domestic battery, was sentenced to 36 months of probation, and was required to complete 52 weeks of domestic violence counseling.
+That June, Bradley pleaded no contest to domestic battery, was sentenced to 36 months of probation, and was required to complete 52 weeks of domestic violence counseling.